SmylerMC/terraminusminus/README.md

 ### :warning: This project is still experimental

-Just add Jitpack as a maven repository to your `build.gradle`, as well as the repositories needed for Terra--'s dependencies, and declare this repository as a dependency to your own project.
+Just add the required maven repositories to your `build.gradle`, and declare Terraminusminus as a dependency.

-E.g. :
+I.e.:
 ```groovy
 repositories {